stevengreens10/MarkovChainFrontend/README.md

 # MarkovChainFrontend
-Front-end to go interface with my Java Markov chain server
+Front-end to interface with my Java Markov chain server